defagos/defagos.github.io/_posts/2020-09-15-tvos_collection_part3.md

 }
 ```

-Supplementary views are registered for specific kinds (e.g. header, footer or custom kind).
-We store known kinds of views in our coordinator as they are registered:
+Supplementary views are registered for specific kinds (e.g. header, footer or custom kind) and a single reuse identifier, as for cells.
+We store known supplementary view kinds in our coordinator as they are registered:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View, SupplementaryView: View>: UIViewRepresentable {